Healthy Homes Assessment Waterloo

 Insulation Waterloo

-The insulation of the ceiling and underfloor is a requirement in all rental homes from 1 July 2019.
-Property managers and landlords are required to ensure that the insulation is in line with the new quality.
-In some cases, existing ceiling insulation or insulation in the subfloor space might need to be replaced or replaced.
+The insulation of the ceiling and underfloor is required to all rental homes from 1 July 2019.
+Property managers and landlords should ensure the insulation meets this new standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space might need to be added or replaced.

-A house that is well-insulated will help to control condensation, and decrease the risk of mould and dampness and will also make much easier to allow the home to hold the heat.
+A properly insulated home will reduce the risk of condensation and lower the chance of mould and dampness and will also make an easier task to allow the home to keep warmth.

 Find out all the details about the Healthy Homes insulation quality.